VirtoCommerce/vc-module-profile-experience-api/docs/index.md

 |4|[user](#user)|`id` `userName` `email` `loginProvider` `providerKey`|User|

 ### Organization
-With this query, you can get the organization by its ID:
+With this query, you can get the organization (company) by its ID:

 ```
 {
   organization(id: "689a72757c754bef97cde51afc663430") {